2003 United States Grand Prix: Qualifying

 Jos Verstappen (pictured in 2005) was the only driver not to record a lap in the first qualifying session.

 There were two one-hour qualifying sessions on both Friday and Saturday afternoons.
-The World Drivers' Championship standings determined the running order for the first session (first to last), with the second reversed (slowest to quickest).
+The World Drivers' Championship standings determined the running order for the first session (first to last), with the second session's running order reversed from the result of the first session (slowest to quickest).
 In each session, each driver recorded one timed lap with no other cars on track, and the starting order was set by the quickest laps in the second session.
 The circuit was entirely dry, with all tyre rubber removed after the rain shower in the first practice session.
 Rain began to fall on IMS halfway through the first qualifying session and intensified, prompting drivers to be cautious; the FIA allowed extreme rain tyres to be used for the rest of qualifying.
 Michelin-shod cars were more competitive in the session than Bridgestone-shod cars because their new front tyres performed better in cooler temperatures.
 Trulli, who was fastest in the infield section, took provisional pole position with a lap of 1:09.566 with Barrichello 0.269 seconds slower in second.
 Webber was unaffected by the rain and pished hard to go third.
 Ralf Schumacher was fourth after braking too late for the first corner due to understeer.
 Montoya, fifth, braked too soon for some turns, losing time.
 Coulthard, sixth, went sideways through turn 13 before starting his lap.
 Alonso was hampered by understeer that was better dealt with on a low fuel load and was seventh.
 Michael Schumacher ran wide at the exit of turn one and took eighth.
 Räikkönen, ninth, lost control of his car early in his lap, while Button, tenth, was the last driver unaffected by the rain.
 Da Matta was the faster Toyota in 11th, ahead of Fisichella's Jordan in 12th due to the circuit being slightly wet on the latter's lap.
 Frentzen finished 13th on dry tyres after much of the track got wet halfway through his lap.
 Panis, 14th, saw the rain get heavier on his lap.
 The change in conditions caught out Sauber's Nick Heidfeld and BAR's Jacques Villeneuve, who came 15th and 16th, respectively.
 Firman's team, 17th, put extreme rain tyres on his car.
 Wilson was 18th, ahead of Minardi's Nicolas Kiesa, who came 19th in his first wet Formula One session.
 Kiesa's teammate Jos Verstappen was the only driver to not set a lap time due to a traction control system interface issue between the electronic control unit and the engine.
 Minardi called Verstappen into the pit lane to abandon his qualifying lap.